· aims to restore the links between personal distress and social injustice and inequality

-It encourages respect for the many ways in which distress is experienced, expressed and healed across the globe.
-It applies not just to people who have been in contact with the mental health or criminal justice systems, but to all of us - individuals, families, social groups and communities.
+The framework applies not just to people who have been in contact with the mental health or criminal justice systems.
+It applies to all of us - individuals, families, social groups and communities.

 · People working clinically or in supportive role across sectors

 · Peer workers

 · Service users and members of public

 · Researchers, academics – social policy and justice, and service design

 · Understand the core principles of the Power Threat Meaning Framework

 · Understand the context within which the Framework has emerged, and its implications within and beyond clinical services